skypoint2003/Wall-Clock/README.md

 **•Contributions:-**

 I encourage contributions from the open-source community.
 If you have any suggestions, improvements, or bug fixes, please feel free to open an issue or submit a pull request.
-Let's make this digital clock even better together!
+Let's make this wall clock even better together!

 **•Acknowledgments:-**